Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-60. Automatic download of new arXiv version
+65. Look for published version in arXiv
 70. No DOI for HAL => metadata with SOAP API… don't want to handle it for now :/
 80. Search engine
+100. UTF-8 ?
-90. Webserver interface
+200. Webserver interface ?
+GUI ? (not likely for now…)

 ## Issues ?